Finnish national road 52

 The Finnish national road 52 (Kantatie 52; Stamväg 52) is the 2nd class main route between the city of Raseborg and the municipality of Jokioinen in southwest part of Finland.
-It runs overall 111 kilometers from the Ekenäs town in Raseborg passing through the town centers of Salo and Somero to the Haapaniemi village and the national road 10 in Jokioinen.
+It runs overall 111 kilometers from the Ekenäs town in Raseborg passing through the town centers of Salo and Somero to the Haapaniemi village and national road 10 in Jokioinen.

+History

+In the 1938 numbering system, main road 52 was the main route from Ekenäs to Salo.
+This section is still on its original route, running along or next to the King's Road, although it was rebuilt in the 1960s and 1970s.
+The section from Salo to Somero was built in the 1960s and was originally numbered as regional road 240.
+The section from Somero to Haapaniemi in Jokioinen was formerly part of national road 2.
+Following a reroute of road 2, this section became road 2803.
+In the 1996 renumbering, roads 240 and 2803 became part of national road 52.

+In 2010, a roundabout was constructed at the intersection of regional road 183 near Perniö.

 Route

 The road passes through the following localities: